ligadata-william/Kamanja/README.md

 ###To Install Fatafat
 - Clone Fatafat/trunk
-- Please see the Setup and Running guide at ~\LigaData\Fatafat\trunk\Documentation for installation details, and brief instructions to run the engine..
+- Please see the Setup and Running guide at ~\LigaData\Fatafat\trunk\Documentation for installation details, and brief instructions to run the engine.